 But wait… audio isn’t everything.
 The camera can also be used to play/experiment with the user using ml5.js: “machine learning for the web in your web browser”.
 Through ml5.js we can use a variety of models.
 For example, PoseNet or Handpose, for real-time pose estimation (let’s play using our body!).
 The Coding Train has an introductory video that I recommend: ml5.js Pose Estimation with PoseNet.

 Artificial intelligence is an exponentially growing trend.
-Every day we see it more and more in web development.
-Let’s take advantage of machine learning to make our application an unforgettable experience.
+Every day, we see it more and more in web development.
+This was true for our US-based client MeshConnect.
+We supported their efforts in implementing a machine learning model in their web product.
+Let’s take advantage of machine learning to make your application an unforgettable experience.
 Happy hacking!